 How long is the Training Academy?

 The Regular Academy is approximately 32 weeks long.
 Upon graduation you will receive 1,280 hours of instruction.
-The Transitional Officer Program (for applicants with active law enforcement experience) is shorter, at approximately 16 weeks.

 How many academy classes are held each year?